-Gold Coast property investment in 2017 is continuing to improve.
+Gold Coast property market in 2018 is continuing to improve.
 Gold Coast’s property market may be set to outperform the rest of the Queensland property investment market over the next five years, fed by foreign investment and tourism growth.

 Improved employment levels in retail and health sectors had also led to improved confidence and in the next 12-24 months many analysts predict Gold Coast property will outperform other markets in terms of investment and growth.